Analyticord/docs/README.md

 # Analyticord Documentation
 Welcome to the Analyticord Docs!
 Here you can find all of the publicly usable endpoints registered to the Analyticord API.
+Analyticord is a simple platform to log statistics for your Discord Bot!
+Built by @Nevexo & @NightmareInfinity

 All URIs, GET or POST start with https://api.analyticord.solutions/

+## Terms

+> Public Domain

+An eventType or endpoint that can be used by anybody.

 ## Errors you may get sent